Chiffon Bridesmaid Dresses in Fog | Sharaya D’Anna Photography

-At Kennedy Blue, our collection of bridesmaid dresses are made using a range of fabrics, including tulle, chiffon, velvet, embroidery, and sequins.
-We offer high-quality designs for every type of bride and bridesmaid, with a multitude of styles and colors.
+At Kennedy Blue, we offer high-quality designs for every type of bride and bridesmaid, with a multitude of styles and colors.
 To help you differentiate between chiffon and tulle, and to come to a confident buying decision, we’re breaking down the difference between these popular materials.
-Plus get inspired by some of our best-selling chiffon bridesmaid dresses and tulle bridesmaid dresses!
+Plus, we’ll share some of our best-selling chiffon bridesmaid dresses!

 Tulle is a mesh fabric that is used in a lot of different types of clothing but is especially popular in the wedding industry.
 It is used to make wedding veils, as well as wedding dresses, usually for skirts.
 Tulle dresses usually have one or two under layers as tulle is rather sheer on its own.
 In comparison to chiffon, tulle has more flow.
 It moves better, to lend an airy or dreamy look.
 This makes it a popular choice amongst brides who prefer a more romantic or ethereal vibe.

-Reasons to Choose Tulle for Your Bridesmaid Dresses
+Reasons to Choose Chiffon Instead of Tulle Bridesmaid Dresses

 Chiffon bridesmaid dresses tend to come in significantly more colors than tulle.
-If you have a certain color that you’re set on (and it doesn’t come in tulle), chiffon will likely be for you.
-At Kennedy Blue, our chiffon bridesmaid dresses come in 44+ stunning colors!
-Meanwhile, our tulle bridesmaid dresses come in 8 dreamy shades.
+If you have a certain color that you’re set on, chiffon will likely be for you.
+Kennedy Blue chiffon bridesmaid dresses come in 44+ stunning colors!

 If you want your bridesmaids to have the traditional bridal style, chiffon is your answer.
 The material is more smooth and less sheer than tulle, for a slightly more sophisticated look.
 Chiffon bridesmaid dresses offer a timeless wedding look that you (and your girls) will look back on with pride for years to come.